cancerberoSgx/plugin-container/README.md

 const output = plugins.executeAll('hello world blabla world');
 console.log(output)
-// the output is the transformation, in orther, of all the plugins, in this case:
+// the output is the transformation, in other, of all the plugins, in this case:
 // 'avacadabrahello world loremipsum worldflumflumloremipsumsrpic'
 ```